dotnet/docs-maui/docs/user-interface/controls/blazorwebview.md

 ## Access scoped services from native UI

-<xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> has a `TryDispatchAsync` method that calls a specified `Action<ServiceProvider>` asynchronously and passes in the scoped services available in Razor components.
+<xref:Microsoft.AspNetCore.Components.WebView.Maui.BlazorWebView> has a `TryDispatchAsync` method that can call a specified `Action<ServiceProvider>` asynchronously and pass in the scoped services available in Razor components.
 This enables code from the native UI to access scoped services such as `NavigationManager`:

 ```csharp
 private async void MyMauiButtonHandler(object sender, EventArgs e)